Jk40git/Wikidata-OCI-Extension/README.md

 The extension utilizes the Wikidata API to retrieve concise summaries of the selected text and the wikipedia endpoint for the sitelinks URLS

-User highlights a word on a webpage.
+The user highlights a word on a webpage.
 The extension sends a request to the Wikidata API to find the matching entity.
 If an entity is found, the extension retrieves and displays the summary in a pop-up with their corresponding sitelinks.
-Internet connection is needed for fetching data from Wikidata.
+An Internet connection is needed for fetching data from Wikidata.

 The seamless data in Wikidata OCI is possible, Thanks to the wonderful [Wikidata Action API](https://www.wikidata.org/w/api.php)